🔄 Update (March 19, 2026):

-Are flights to Thailand being cancelled due to Middle East airspace closures?
-This is the main concern for many travelers right now.
-The bottom line is simple: Thailand is not closed to travelers.
-However, certain flight routes and connections via the Gulf (Doha, Dubai, Abu Dhabi) may experience delays, detours, or, more rarely, cancellations.
+Are flights to Thailand being cancelled in March 2026?
+Middle East tensions are currently disrupting some routes, which is the main concern for many travelers right now.
+Good news: Thailand is not closed to travelers.
+The main risk involves connections via the Gulf (Doha, Dubai, Abu Dhabi), which may experience delays, detours, or cancellations.

 If you are traveling to another country in the region, check out our complete analysis of Southeast Asia flight disruptions, including a detailed country-by-country update (Vietnam, Bali, Singapore…).

-Some flights have been cancelled, but rerouting and delays are far more common.
-Depending on the airline and the route, flight path adjustments and extended layovers are directly linked to airspace closures.
+Depending on the airline and the route, cancellations occur, but rerouting and delays are far more common.
+Flight path adjustments and extended layovers are directly linked to airspace closures.
 The main risk for travel to Asia comes from connections in the Middle East and the detours imposed on Europe–Asia flights, which can cause a chain reaction of delays.

 Why are Middle East tensions impacting flights to Asia?